Steering Committee

 Professor

-Rebecca Wexler is an Assistant Professor of Law at the University of California, Berkeley, School of Law, where she teaches, researches, and writes on issues concerning data, technology, and the criminal legal system.
+Professor Wexler teaches, researches, and writes on issues concerning data, technology, and the criminal legal system.
 Her work focuses on fairness, transparency, and accountability for new data-driven criminal justice technologies.
-She is also a Faculty Co-Director of the Berkeley Center for Law & Technology.
-Before joining Berkeley Law, Professor Wexler worked as a Yale Public Interest Fellow at The Legal Aid Society’s criminal defense practice and a Lawyer-in-...
+She was a Faculty Co-Director of the Berkeley Center for Law...